 9. Signature.
-To register in Texas you must:

-· be a citizen of the United States
+To register in Texas you must: be a citizen of the United States be at least 17 years and 10 months old (you must be 18 to vote)

 · be a resident of the county in which the application for registration is made